Automattic/wp-calypso/client/layout/head/README.md

   have been discussions about extending `Main` from `components/main` to take the props shown in the example above, rendering `Head` obsolete.

-- Whether we keep `Head` or iterate on `Main`, if these components prove themselves fit for `/design`'s isomorphic concerns, we could start to phase out `lib/screen-title`'s `TitleStore` and actions in favor of a Helmet-based approach.

 [helmet]: https://github.com/nfl/react-helmet